Chapter 7 Regression III: categorical independent variables and multiple regression models

 # import the dataset into R

-There are many more variables here than we will need, so let’s do some filtering and selection.
+There are many more variables here than we need, so let’s filter and select.
 We will focus on 2012, the most recent year in the dataset, and just a few select variables.

 # create a new object, 'df', that only includes observations from 2012